Fridthoy/ARIMA/README.md

  The program is calculated in main.py where the ARIMA model is integrated.
  Website is also implemented in webBackend.py and app.py with flask.
  The website only uses auto_arima for calculating the ARIMA model.
+ Some of the error calculations are also done in excel dataPred_1.xlsx

 ## Installation